 Nail the Interview

-The job recruitment process comprises numerous steps- online tests, telephonic interviews, and group discussions.
-They all play a significant role in determining your caliber for the vacancy you have applied for.
+The job recruitment process comprises numerous steps, including online tests, telephonic interviews, and group discussions.
+These all play a significant role in determining your caliber for the vacancy you have applied for.

 However, the game changer in this process is the in-person interview; that is the final step.
-Regardless of the qualifications and skills, how well prepared you are for the interview will decide your career’s direction.
+Regardless of your qualifications and skills, how well you are prepared for the interview will decide the direction of your career.

 Even if you have already shared the required certificates and forms online, bringing them along for the meeting would score you points.